FarronF/limerick-council-meetings/meetings/2025/04/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2025.md

 also wished the Director well in his new role.
 In replying, the Director thanked the Members

-and colleagues for their kind words.---
+and colleagues for their kind words.
+---
 11

 It was agreed to hold the April Meeting of the District on Wednesday, 2nd April, 2025, at 10.00